1. What has PwC done to mitigate impacts to PwC of the widespread outbreak of coronavirus in the US and Mexico?

 - Everyday flexibility is part of the way we work at PwC, which means that our people are able and equipped to work remotely, including from home, at another PwC office or elsewhere.

-- With current travel restrictions in place, your PwC engagement leader will work with you to agree on suitable alternative ways of working (e.g. via video conferencing).
+- With current travel restrictions in place, your PwC engagement leader will continue to work with you to agree on suitable alternative ways of working (e.g. via video conferencing).

 - If you have particular concerns, please talk to your PwC engagement leader or contact our Global Crisis Centre at GBL-Global-Crisis_Center@pwc.com.